Hutt Valley Line: Double-tracking

 In 2018, KiwiRail announced that $49 million would be spent on upgrades and maintenance for the line, including double tracking the single line section from Trentham to Upper Hutt and replacing poles, overhead wires and signalling equipment.
 The work had started, and would be completed in 2021.
 The minister Phil Twyford announced on 9 October 2018 that the proposed $196 million for the region included $96 million for the Wairarapa Line; $50 million in the Wairarapa and $46.2 million south of the Rimutaka Tunnel including double-tracking the Trentham to Upper Hutt section.
 Work is to start in April 2019.
 Double tracking of the Trentham to Upper Hutt section ($46.2 million) will be completed in 2021, and track renewal and formation and drainage upgrades will be included.
 Resignalling of the Woburn Junction (2021; $2.08 million) will allow quicker access to the Gracefield Branch and Hutt Railway Workshops.

-Work on double tracking the 2.5 km from Trentham to Upper Hutt was expected to take eighteen months; starting in October 2019 and finishing about March 2021.
-Hutt line traction plant work is to start in September 2019 and metro station construction work in March 2020.
+Work on double tracking the 2.5 km from Trentham to Upper Hutt was expected to take eighteen months, starting in October 2019.
+Hutt line traction plant work is to started about September 2019 and metro station construction work in March 2020.

 Double-tracking from Trentham to Upper Hutt and other improvements at Trentham, Wallaceville and Upper Hutt stations were completed in November 2021.